-William’s son, Philip de Braose, was on the first crusade to Jerusalem in 1099 and this, in turn, led to the founding of the Knights Templar.
+William’s son, Philip de Braose, was part of the first crusade to Jerusalem in 1099 and this, in turn, led to the founding of the Knights Templar.
 When Philip died in 1125, he left five acres of land at Bramber to the Order of the Knights.
 The land was on the edge of the causeway, close to the bridge with the river lapping at its feet (where the car park is today).
 And the story of St Mary’s had begun.

 As part of the restoration work, back in the 1990s, the current owners discovered a plinth, tiles and some oyster shells under the floor in the parlour which it is believed may date back to the time of the Templars!
 They also have fragments of the original wooden bridge dating back to 1070 and some stone from its replacement.
 Although some may say, it’s only wood, it’s not every day that you get so close to something directly connected with the Norman invasion of the 11th century.

 The knights stayed until 1154 and in 1190 the wooden bridge was replaced with a stone one and a chapel was built on it called St Mary’s.
 Ownership of St Mary’s passed to monks of the Priory of Sele who managed the bridge and ran the house as an inn for pilgrim travellers.
 By tracing some of the ebony beams downstairs at the house today, you can see where the original refectory would have been.
-When you visit, there is also a helpful plan which shows the medieval layout of the house which formed a quad around a central courtyard.
+When you visit, there is also a helpful plan which shows the Medieval layout of the house which formed a quad around a central courtyard.

 By the 16th century, St Mary’s had passed into private ownership and the owners had started to make some improvements – adding a few luxuries such as internal stairs, chimneys, panelling, marquetry, and a beautiful gilded, leather wall.
 Sadly by the 17th century, the western wing and some of the east wing had been destroyed.